 Use an oil-free moisturizer, preferably including Hyaluronic acid to deeply hydrate the skin and always use an SPF during the day, especially since you’ll be exfoliating your skin often as part of this process.

 Exfoliating is one of the best remedies when it comes to minimizing the appearance of blackheads.
 You can use cleansers, brushes and sponges to gently scrub away plugged pores.
 Probably the key element is baking soda, as it is an ingredient that is often used in microdermabrasion which as a method of exfoliating, can aid in minimizing blackheads when done regularly.
 Mixed with water, baking soda can be used to create a gentle scrubbing paste.
 Alternatively, you can use apple cider vinegar instead of water, which has astringent and anti-bacterial properties and will similarly clear out pores.

 Do a Mask

 Twice a week, do a clay masks as they are great for oil control.
 They work by drawing out excess impurities (dirt, oil and sluggish dead skin cells) out of our pores.
 Like with microdermabrasion, it needs to be done on a regular basis for best results.

-The best way to break down oil in clogged pores is by using beta-hydroxy acid (salicylic) or combination peels containing salicylic acid.
+The best way to break down oil in clogged pores is by using Vitamin A derivative Retinol or combination peels containing salicylic acid.
 It is lipophilic (attracted to fat/oils) and concentrates at the surface of the pore to dissolve the plugs.
 Consistent use will prevent the blackheads before they form and help clear existing pores.
 Additionally, glycolic acid, an alpha hydroxy acid which is derived from sugar cane, helps clear dead skin and debris on the surface.
 These two work well in tandem.

 What NOT to DO